tomlim2/til/_posts/javascript/2021-10-23-javascript-project-media.md

 }

 class HighSchool extends School {
-  constructor(name, numberOfStudent, sportsTeams){
+  constructor(name, numberOfStudent, sportsTeams) {
-    super(name, 'high', numberOfStudent);
+    super(name, "high", numberOfStudent);
     this._sportsTeams = sportsTeams;
   }
-  get sportsTeams(){
+  get sportsTeams() {
-    return this._sportsTeam
+    return this._sportsTeam;
   }
 }

+const lorraineHansbury = new PrimarySchool(
+  "Lorraine Hansbury",
+  514,
-const lorraineHansbury = new PrimarySchool ('Lorraine Hansbury', 514, 'Students must be picked up by a parent, guardian, or a family member over the age of 13.')
+  "Students must be picked up by a parent, guardian, or a family member over the age of 13."
+);

-const alSmith = new HighSchool ('Al E. Smith', 415, ['Baseball', 'Basketball', 'Volleyball', 'Track and Field']);
+const alSmith = new HighSchool("Al E. Smith", 415, [
+  "Baseball",
+  "Basketball",
+  "Volleyball",
+  "Track and Field",
+]);
 ```

 ## Resource